- The blue napkin is made from repurposed cotton, naturally dyed using Mayan indigo from El Salvador and Guatemala

 - If you would like a specific pattern, please indicate in your order which one(s) you would like.

-- NOTE: These are small squares cut from a much larger textile; as such, pouches from the same blouse or shawl will vary.
+- NOTE: These are small squares cut from a much larger textile; as such, pouches from the same fabric will vary.
 Your product may differ from the photo shown for the pattern that you select.

 - Sporks and straws are sold separately.